Home

 New Majestic Hotel

-The New Majestic Hotel provides a fun experience at a mid-range price.
-Guestrooms range from fun and flirty decoration featuring hand-painted murals to classy and sophisticated with a minimalist approach to decoration.
 The hotel was featured on the 2006 Conde Nast Traveller Hot List.
 Guests can burn off some energy in the fitness center, then cool off in the outdoor pool.
 The hotel provides a complimentary cooked-to-order breakfast.

 Ascott Raffles Place Singapore

-For those looking for a midrange hotel with a simpler, more neutral decoration, the 4.5-star Ascott Raffles Place Singapore provides classy, understated accommodation without breaking the bank.
 The hotel is located close to Raffles Place and Boat Quay, and just a short distance from Merlion Park and Marina Bay Sands Integrated Resort.
 Guestrooms feature flat-panel cable televisions, complimentary internet access, in-room safes, and cordless phones with voice mail.
 Breakfast is available for a surcharge.
 Rates average S$237 per night.

 E. Family Hotels in Chinatown